NALTP/Rules/README.md

     - (b) Responsibility lies solely with the player to stay informed of any prohibited scripts on production servers.
   - (3) Cheating includes, but is not limited to: smurfing within the league, zoom-out scripts, and non-playing teammates communicating with playing teammates.
     - (a) Smurfing: The act of playing or signing up under a different name than a player's most well known name, without disclosing that name in the signup.
 A player's name on TagPro League is a good example of their most well known name.
     - (b) Impersonation: All players will be expected to play under the registered name that they used in their signup.
 Please take this into account when submitting your signup.
-Failure to comply when requested may result in penalties, including but not limited to team waiver wire penalties, team point deductions and suspension from the league.
+Failure to comply when requested may result in penalties such as standings points deductions and/or suspension from the league.
       - (i) Failure to comply during the playoffs may result in forfeiture.

 #### Section B - Scripts